Picnic Food Ideas for Hot Weather

 | 3 min read

-Summer in Michigan often means we’re serving food in a completely different way compared to cooler seasons.
-In the summertime, lots of food is served outdoors, packed for on-the-go adventures or served to family and friend groups.
+In the summertime, it can be a lot of fun to eat outdoors, pack food for on-the-go adventures or serve meals to family and friend groups.
 Think picnic-style foods and you’ve got the right idea.
 Healthy, no-fuss foods can be great options to keep on hand.
-To help you with your next outing, we are sharing some picnic food ideas for hot weather.

 Food safety in the summer

 Taking precautions to ensure food safety is especially important in the summer months.
 Unrefrigerated meats, creamy dips, salad dressings and other items are all potential trouble spots for food-borne illnesses when picnic items are left out in hot summer temperatures.
-Each year, about 48 million adults and children in the United States – about one in every 6 people – fall ill from food poisoning.
-Of these, about 128,000 people are hospitalized and 3,000 cases are fatal, according to the Centers for Disease Control and Prevention.
-So, it’s important to choose picnic foods wisely.

 Getting food prep right